marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/representative_snapshots/README.md

 - KDE peak mapping and detection on probe positions.

-- DBSCAN clustering on probe center-of-mass positions to find dense probe-sampling regions.
+- DBSCAN clustering on probe center-of-mass positions to identify rare probe-sampling regions, followed by RMSD-based prioritization of representative frames.

 These snapshots are intended for downstream docking and MDpocket pocket analysis.